AaronC81/sord/README.md

 ## Things to work on

+  - No support whatsoever for blocks (they appear to cause syntax errors in RBI currently)
   - I'm not 100% sure how this handles undocumented methods and classes.
   - More inference systems would be nice.
   - This won't generate type parameter definitions for things which mix-in